 Elsewhere, social commerce has played a significant role in shopping experiences and is increasingly influential in driving sales and influencing consumers.
 One example is Singles Day in China, now the biggest online shopping experience in the world.
 Last year’s event generated $72.11 billion in sales on Alibaba’s Tmall and sales on JD.com also rose by 32.8% compared to 2019, as retailers in the country continued to tap into Chinese consumers’ increasing social commerce capabilities.

-Naturally as social media use grows, the opportunities for social commerce will also increasingly come to fruition.
+Naturally, as social media use grows, the opportunities for social commerce will also increasingly come to fruition.
 A major indicator of potential growth is how all major social media platforms continue to enhance their ecommerce capabilities.
-Facebook and Instagram shops, as well as TikTok and the Pinterest catalogues have all been put in place to deliver an in-app ecommerce experience for users.
+Facebook and Instagram shops, as well as TikTok and Pinterest catalogues, have all been put in place to deliver an in-app ecommerce experience for users.
 According to a 2019 letter to investors, Deutsche Bank believes the check-out functionality on Instagram could add $10 billion worth of revenue to Facebook in 2021.

 Looking ahead

-As the customer journey continues to become more dynamic, there is an increased need for brands to identify what combination of marketplaces and platforms make the most sense for their specific business and audience.
+As the customer journey continues to become more dynamic, there is an increased need for brands to identify what combination of marketplaces and platforms makes the most sense for their specific business and audience.
 According to the NRF’s Winter 2020 Consumer View, 83% of shoppers say convenience while shopping is more important now compared to five years ago.
 Retailers today must deliver a more resonant brand and better shopping experience to stay ahead of the competition.

 Adopting an omnichannel approach which integrates the in-store and social platform experience can help mitigate some of the limitations of social commerce and enhance customer satisfaction.
 This strategy also allows retailers to target customers across all the channels and touchpoints they frequent and improve their overall shopping experience.